-- Betting Update – 2013 Geelong Cup Odds
+- 2016 Geelong Cup Odds and Betting Update

 - Read more news at horseracing.com.au

-The Geelong Cup is a Group Three Australian horse race held by the Geelong Racing Club every October.
-Held at the Geelong Racecourse on the fourth Wednesday of October, the open handicap takes place over 2400 metres and forms part of the prolific Melbourne Spring Racing Carnival.
-Worth $300,000 in prizemoney, the Geelong Cup is one of the premier country cups held outside of the city during the Melbourne Spring Racing Carnival.
+The 2016 Geelong Cup is a Group 3 Australian horse race held by the Geelong Racing Club every October.
+Held at the Geelong Racecourse on the Wednesday 19th of October, the open handicap takes place over 2400 metres and forms part of the prolific Melbourne Spring Racing Carnival.
+Worth $300,000 in prize money, the Geelong Cup is one of the premier country cups held outside of the city during the Melbourne Spring Racing Carnival.

 Geelong Cup Special Offer:

 Get up to $500 in Bonus Bet* from Ladbrokes

 Date: Wednesday 19th October

 Prize Money: $300,000